renato1010/graphql-bc-ts-prisma/readme.md

 ## Description

-This repo is my version/follow-up for the udemy cours [The Modern GraphQL Bootcamp (with Node.js and Apollo)](https://www.udemy.com/course/graphql-bootcamp/)
+This repo is my version/follow-up for the udemy course [The Modern GraphQL Bootcamp (with Node.js and Apollo)](https://www.udemy.com/course/graphql-bootcamp/)
 with some variations that are my own choices.

 ## Differences